-So the Palaeoganathae independently took over and monopolized the large flightless bird niche in Africa, South America, Australia, Madagascar, and New Zealand, because their competition the Neognaths were constantly flying in with new plagues that had evolved around the world.
+So the Palaeognathae independently took over and monopolized the large flightless bird niche in Africa, South America, Australia, Madagascar, and New Zealand, because their competition the Neognathae were constantly flying in with new plagues that had evolved around the world.
 Some of those plagues infected and killed both Palaeognathae and Neognathae, giving little advantage to either group, but others only infected and killed the Neognathae.
 This was because the birds that carried the diseases were Neognathae.
-No species of Palaeoganathae was capable of flying into the isolated land masses.
+No species of Palaeognathae was capable of flying into the isolated land masses.

 Isolation from relatives is particularly important for physically large species.
 Small species frequently have far larger populations, and shorter life cycles, so they can develop immunities to disease more quickly.
 Many physically large species are living fossils, the last of their kind, at least within their range.
 There are many examples of this phenomena.